cmu-optimal-control/cmu-optimal-control.github.io/docs/course_notes/dynamics/lec1.md

 \dot{x} = f(x, u) = 0.
 $$

-In the case of the pendulum, the equilibria, $x_{eq}$, are where our pendulum are pointing down and straight upright; if we leave the pendulum at those spots, it shouldn't move.
+In the case of the pendulum, the equilibria, $x_{eq}$, are where our pendulum is pointing straight down and upright respectively; if we leave the pendulum at those spots, it shouldn't move.
 We can determine the points (i.e., the states) that correspond to the equilibria:

 $$
 \dot{x} = \begin{bmatrix}